return ✕︎

 In most organizations, power—whether it's about controlling resources, making decisions, accessing important information, or having the power to reward or discipline others—is tied to one's position.
 Formal hierarchy provides clarity in terms of who is responsible for what, but this "legibility" has significant drawbacks.
 Positional authority can be too expansive, like a finance executive becoming CEO and suddenly claiming expertise in product design.
 It is also binary (you either have it or you do not), which means that incompetent managers retain power until they’re removed (often much later than ideal).
 Finally, traditional hierarchies don’t give employees a say in selecting their leaders.
 This is the opposite of the social web, where power emerges from the bottom up.[21]

 In ⿻ workplaces, the traditional single hierarchy can be complemented by multiple, issue-specific hierarchies in the spirit of the ⿻ theory of identity.
 Power can shift fluidly based on contribution.
 Emerging technologies can help match value added with decision rights.
 For example, natural language processing can sift through communication data to spot associates who consistently provide valuable insights on specific topics.
 Generative foundation models (GFMs) can create dynamic social graphs that pinpoint key network figures and provide rich context on the nature of their connections and compile feedback from various sources to present a comprehensive assessment of an individual's "natural leadership."
-These approaches recognize and reward valuable contributions of people irrespective of role, and serve a reality check for those who still occupy formal positions of authority.
+These approaches recognize and reward valuable contributions of people irrespective of role, and serve as a reality check for those who still occupy formal positions of authority.
 Over time, they can reduce dependency on formal hierarchies altogether.

 Supporting intrapreneurship